 To help you out, we’ve prepared this design feedback checklist which you can download.
 Feel free to grab a copy to help you out with your design feedback efforts.

 Wrapping it up.

 Time delays, unexpected costs, or limited resources.
 A lot of challenges can occur during the design feedback process.
-And mistakes can happen by underestimating the role of design feedback.
+And mistakes can happen by underestimating the role of feedback.

 Depending on your project size, managing feedback becomes a real project step.
-It’s important to have clear workflows and guidelines in place when asking for design feedback.
+It’s important to have clear workflows and guidelines in place when asking for feedback.

 Capture user feedback easily.
 Get more insights and make confident product decisions.